-Welcome to the sixth gift of the week.
-In today’s newsletter we share a review of a new podcast series by UTS and Impact Studios – Black Stories Matter.
+In today’s post we share a review of a new podcast series by UTS and Impact Studios – Black Stories Matter.
 The 5 part podcast series builds a conversation around the 2019 book ‘Does the Media Fail Aboriginal Political Aspirations 45 years of news media reporting of key political moments.’ by researchers Amy Thomas, Heidi Norman and Andrew Jakubowicz from the Faculty of Arts and Social Sciences at UTS.
 The book traces the inadequate Aboriginal representation in the media, that has consistently undermined, failed and denied Aboriginal aspirations for self-determination.
 (7 mins read)

 There is a greater role for our media to play in holding the Government accountable for the promises they have made to First Nations People.
 Unfortunately, the still predominantly white media continues to fail First Nations People